mike2c/MyNotebook/README.md

 # MyNotebook Application
- A simple asp.net application developed using C# asp.net core, mvc, entity framework core.
+ A simple asp.net aplication developed using C# asp.net core, mvc, entity framework core.
- This application doesn't need to connect to a database server because it persist the data using sqlite.
+ This application doesn't need to be connected to a database server because the data is saved using sqlite.

 ## Requirements
 - Visual Studio Community 2019